machal/cssmine-content/css3-animations.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Now, let's explain all properties:

 ### `animation-name`

-Can be used separately as `animation-name: my_animation`.
+It can be used separately as `animation-name: my_animation`.

 ### `animation-duration`